 Learn More About Our In-Home Autism Treatment Programs Today

 Ongoing research is constantly providing new insight into autism, and Opya is committed to staying at the forefront of this ever-changing field.
-Our autism therapy services in Orange Country and the Sacramento Area are designed to make a real difference in your child’s life.
-Contact us today at (650) 931-6300 to learn more about how we can help your child reach their full potential.
+Our autism therapy services in Northern California (Sacramento, Central Valley, San Francisco Bay Area) and Southern California (Orange County) are designed to make a real difference in your child’s life.
+Contact us today at (888) 300-6792 to learn more about how we can help your child reach their full potential.